 Hakuba is usually relatively temperate, and temperatures rarely drop below negative 15.

 Hakuba is an incredible destination for snow lovers.
 With a long winter season and plenty of fresh powder, it’s no surprise that Hakuba is one of Japan’s most popular ski resorts.
 The weather can be uncertain, and it can be challenging to predict the best time to go.
-However, with the resources above and some luck, you should make the most of your time in Hakuba and enjoy fantastic skiing and snowboarding.
+However, with the resources above and some luck, you should make the most of your time in and enjoy fantastic skiing and snowboarding in Japan.
 Good luck and happy hakuba-ing!

 Hakuba Ski Concierge is a ski school in Hakuba, Japan, offering high-end personalized lessons to small groups and private individuals.
 We provide great lessons with instructors who go beyond to ensure you have the best experience possible.